Interstellar Mapping and Acceleration Probe: Solar Wind and Pick-up Ion (SWAPI)

+The Solar Wind and Pickup Ion (SWAPI) instrument is shown before installation onto the Interstellar Mapping and Acceleration Probe (IMAP) at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.

 The Solar Wind and Pickup Ion (SWAPI) instrument measures solar wind H^{+} and He^{++} and interstellar He^{+} and H^{+} pickup ions (PUIs).
 SWAPI is nearly identical to the New Horizons Solar Wind Around Pluto (SWAP) instrument.
 SWAPI is a simplification of SWAP, and by removal of SWAP's retarding potential analyzer, significantly increases transmission and improves sensitivity, further enhancing PUI observations.

 Solar Wind Electron (SWE)

+The Solar Wind Electron (SWE) instrument before installation to the Interstellar Mapping and Acceleration Probe (IMAP) spacecraft at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.

 The Solar Wind Electron (SWE) instrument measures the 3D distribution of solar wind thermal and suprathermal electrons from 1 eV to 5 keV.
 SWE is based on the heritage Ulysses / SWOOPS, ACE/SWEPAM and Genesis/GEM instruments, with updated electronics based on Van Allen Probes/HOPE.
 SWE is optimized to measure in situ solar wind electrons at L1 to provide context for the ENA measurements and perform the in situ solar wind observations necessary to understand the local structures that can affect acceleration and transport.